 - Flexibility and comfort with overlapping projects, competing deadlines, and multiple stakeholders

 FFJ/SEE is an equal-opportunity employer.
-Women (trans & cis), people of color, LGBTQ people, people with disabilities, and others most impacted by the carceral system are strongly encouraged for this role.
+Women, people of color, LGBTQ people, people with disabilities, and others most impacted by the carceral system are strongly encouraged to apply.

 Salary for this position begins at $105,000; this is the starting salary for all team directors at FFJ.
 The range for the position is $105,000-$125,2000, for growth over time in the role.
 Benefits include generous leave, health insurance, and retirement contributions.